AviatrixSystems/Docs/HowTos/overlapping_network_solutions.rst

 |overlap_multi_onprem_tgw|

- 1. Attache VPC Spoke-2 to TGW.
+ 1. Attach VPC Spoke-2 to TGW.
 Go to TGW Orchestrator -> Build to attach.
  #.
 Launch Aviatrix gateway in Spoke-2.
 Go to Gateway -> Add New to launch.
  #.
 (Optional) Enable HA.
 Go to Gateway -> Gateway for High Availability Peering to enable HA.
  #.
 Create a Site2Cloud connection to site-1 with Mapped Option on Spoke-2.
 Key parameters on site2cloud IPSEC configuration: